-- Don’t hide important stuff – set up a priority folder.
+- Don’t hide important stuff – set up a priority folder in both your emails and your desktop or cloud.
 It is easy to cast aside the things you don’t have time to attend to immediately, only to forget about them until it is too late.
-Setting up a priority folder will help you to keep the important things that need your attention, all in one place.
+Setting up priority folders will help you to keep the important things that need your attention, all in one place.
 They are then easily able to be accessed when you are free to attend to them.

 - If you need to organise physical clutter and spaces, this can be a huge undertaking, which can be overwhelming and often ignored.
 A chaotic physical environment can create a chaotic mind.
 Consider breaking the task down into smaller and more manageable tasks.
 Having smaller mountains of chaos to deal with, is far easier than tackling one that resembles Mount Everest!
 There are some really useful guides to assist you to declutter every aspect of your life.
 Use them!

 - Linking back to step 1, fill your diary with the important dates and events you need to plan and prepare for.
 Consider backdating these events, with reminders that they are coming up in a week or a month.
 This will ensure that when the big date rolls around you can sail smoothly through it, having completed all of the prep work needed for it to be a success.